 Shipping Times - Updated April 2020:

 Shipping times may be longer due to inventory issues occuring from COVID.
 Please be patient during these weird times that we are all facing.
 I am doing my best to keep my supplies in stock, however things are also limited and my normal items are harder to find and/or get in a reasonable time frame.
 ALSO - there may be tin variations (color - never size) due to what I can get that doesn't take months to receive.
+Also, please note, I am a one-woman shop so everything is made by myself only.
+This is my hobby, not my full time job.
+If I get a lot of orders, sometimes I do get behind.
+Just please be patient with me.
 If you have any questions, please don't hesitate to reach out to me.

 What is thread wax and how do I use it?